Vegan Lentil Chili

 Lentils are the dried seeds of the lentil plant, and they are legumes which are never eaten fresh but always dried right after ripening.
 There are many different kinds and colors of lentils, but the brown lentils and red lentils used in this recipe are the two I use most often.

+You can definitely make this with all brown lentils if that’s have you have, but I love the additions of red lentils to this dish.
 Red lentils add a nice color to any recipe you use them in.
-They also cook more quickly than brown, green, or black lentils and dissolve in to the dish to thicken it.
+They also cook more quickly than brown, green, or black lentils and dissolve into the chili to thicken it.

 Want more tasty recipes for chili?